matkv/matkv.github.io/Android.md

 * A specific gradle file for each module of our project (Module -> folder with source files and resources for a certain piece of functionality in our app)

 The default module is called ```app```.

+### build.gradle

+The build.gradle file for the project is right inside the root folder of the project.
+The other build.gradle file is inside the app folder.

+Inside the build.gradle file in the project foder:

+* The repositories for the entire project are defined.
+A repository is a remote server where external code is downloaded from.
+For example Android libraries.
+* Dependencies - external code, such as libraries that a project depends on

+The build.gradle file in the app folder is responsible for setting up the app module.
+Inside it:

+* Plugins & SDK versions are specified.
+  * compileSdkVersion -> the version that our app actually compiles in
+  * minSdkVersion -> the minimum version that it supports
+  * targetSdkVersion -> we basically promise that we have tested our app from the minimum version up to this version
+* The application ID is specified - the unique identifier of our app.
+It is not possible to have to apps with the same id on the same device or on google play.
+* Dependencies -  all the dependencies that are needed for our app.
+Gradle will download these dependencies for the repositories that we specified in the *project* build.gradle file.

+## Android Compatibility

+Minimum API Level - Android has version numbers that map to the API levels.
+If our minSdkVersion is, for example, 19 - the minimum API version that a phone that wants to run it needs to have is 19.
+18 and lower won't be able to install the app.

+In some cases, it might not even make sense to support devices that are below a certain API level.
+Support libraries like Android Jetpack help us with compatibility issues.
+For example - our class ```MainActivity : AppCompatActivity()``` extends extends from AppCompatActivity() - this is a compatibility class that makes sure that our activity includes a menu bar known as the action bar that looks the same across different platform OS levels.

+AppCompatActivity is part of ```androidx``` - the namespace of Android Jetpack.

+# Layout

+Every view has a left and a top coordinate, a width and a height.
+The unit for expressing location and dimensions is the Density Independent Pixel (dp).
+Android devices automatically handle the conversion from dp to pixel values.

+Views are organizes in a hierachy of views.
+Views whose primary job it is to contain other views are called ```ViewGroups```.
+Commonly, a layout has a top viewgroup and a number of viewgroups inside it.
+For example, the LinearLayout is a viewgroup that allows us to arrange views horizontally or vertically by setting its orientation.
+The deeper the view hierarchy is, the more work the Android system has to do to calculate layouts.
+Having deep view hierarchies can slow down our app.

+To help with this, Android offers a layout that promotes a flat view hierarchy - ConstraintLayout.
+It is best for arranging a small number of views or viewgroups in a complex layout that might otherwise require deep nesting.